prrao87/prrao87.github.io/content/posts/neo4j-python-1.md

 - data-engineering
 ---

-## Using Pydantic and async Python to build a graph Neo4j
+## Using Pydantic and async Python to build a graph in Neo4j

 Neo4j has been among the world's [most popular graph databases](https://www.endava.com/en/blog/Engineering/2021/Following-the-patterns-the-rise-of-neo4j-and-graph-databases) for a while now, and I really enjoy working with it, and graphs in general.
 A quick Google search reveals *a lot* of blog posts and tutorials that show how to bulk-load data into Neo4j via Cypher, Neo4j's query language, or [APOC](https://neo4j.com/labs/apoc/) (Awesome Procedures on Cypher).
 If you're a Python engineer like me (because, ugh, Java 😖), and are looking to use Python all the way to ingest large amounts of data into Neo4j in the most efficient way possible, read on!